 The providers available through this application may not necessarily reflect the full extent of UnitedHealthcare's network of contracted providers.
 There may be providers or certain specialties that are not included in this application that are part of our network.
+Some providers who are part of our network may have multiple offices, or may practice at, one location but not others.
+Similarly, not all providers at listed facilities (hospitals, surgical centers, etc.) are network providers.
 If you don't find the provider you are searching for, you may contact the provider directly to verify participation status with UnitedHealthcare's network, or call the toll-free member phone number on your health plan ID card.
 We also recommend that, prior to seeing any physician, including any specialists or behavioral health providers, you call the physician's office to verify their participation status and availability.
 The information included in the directory is accurate, to the best of the carrier's knowledge, as of the date of updating.

 Any physician included in this directory is listed for outpatient office visits.
 In addition, the directory includes information regarding whether the provider is currently accepting new patients.
 We do not guarantee that each provider is still accepting new members.
 Some network providers may have been added or removed from our network after this directory was updated.

 Paper copies of the network provider directory are available at no cost to members by calling the customer service number on the back of your ID card.
 Non-members may download and print search results from the online directory.